Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Background

-In single-agent policy optimization problems\citep{TRPO}, the objective is to maximize the expected action state value function $E_{\pi_\theta}\left[ Q_{\pi_\theta} \right]$.
-Similarly, for MAPO with CTDE structure, each agent optimize its local policy individually with estimated $Q$ values from centralized critic.
-Under this circumstance, the overall objective is
+In single-agent policy optimization problems \citep{TRPO}, the objective is to maximize the expected accumulative reward, which is usually represented by an action-state value function.
+Similarly, for MAPO with centralised training with decentralised executions, agents are trained together with $Q$ values predicted by centralised critic.
+While each actor is expected to optimize a decentralised policy independently.
+The objective for agent $a$ is

-Where $Q$ values can be substituted by advantages to reduce the variance.
+where $Q^a(s,u^a,u^{-a})$ is the estimated $Q$ value functions for agent $a$, which can be substituted by advantage functions to reduce the variance.
+The superscribe $-a$ denotes the group of $n-1$ agents except $a$.